-On the first warm rainy nights of spring when the temperature reaches 40 degrees, spotted salamanders migrate from their upland wintering habitat to vernal pools to breed.
+On the first warm rainy nights of spring when the temperature reaches at least 40 degrees, spotted salamanders migrate from their upland wintering habitat to vernal pools to breed.
 This gathering is referred to as a salamander congress.
 If weather conditions are not perfect---warm and rainy---some salamanders may not breed.
 That is why egg mass counts can vary a lot from year to year.

-Male salamanders deposit sperm packets, known as spermatophores, that are eventually "picked up" by the female through her cloaca.
+Male salamanders deposit sperm packets, known as spermatophores, that are eventually "picked up" by the female through her cloaca (a multi-purpose orifice).
 From a distance, spermatophores look like specks of white paint on the leaf litter.
-Egg masses will be deposited soon after spermataphores show up in a pool.
+Egg masses will be deposited soon after spermataphores are deposited in a pool.

 Here a female spotted salamander is in the process of laying her eggs.
 They generally attach egg masses to vegetation and may breed in water much deeper than is used by wood frogs.
 Each female may lay 1-3 masses with 15-100 eggs per mass.
-If multiple egg masses are deposited by the same adult, usually one egg mass is larger with 1 or 2 smaller satellite egg masses nearby.
+If multiple egg masses are deposited by the same adult, usually one egg mass is larger with 1 or 2 smaller satellite egg masses near by.